jmorris335/ConstraintHg/README.md

 # ConstraintHg
 This repository enables usage of hypergraphs to define and execute system models. **It is not a rigorous data storage solution.
 Do not use this as a database.** Note that this repo is under active development (no official release yet), therefore changes may occur rapidly.
 Fork the repository before using it.

+## Install
+ConstraintHg is listed on the Python Package Index.
+Just use `pip install constrainthg` to get started.

 # Introduction
 Hypergraphs are normal graphs but without the constraint that edges must only link between two nodes.
 Because of this expanded generality, hypergraphs can be used to model more complex relationships.
 For instance, the relationship `A + B = C` is a multinodal relationship between three nodes, A, B, and C. You can think of all three nodes being linked by a 2D hyperedge, so that to move along that hyperedge you need at least two of three nodes.